vlove2104/test_repo_work/README.md

 - Password: `password`

 ## Implemented Solutions
-This environment contains the following *pre-built* solutions:
+The following *Onit* solutions are deployed in this environment:
 - Matter Management
 - Contract Management
 - Legal Hold

-This environment contains the following *custom* solutions:
+The following *custom* solutions are deployed in this envnironment:
 - Compliance forms
 - Power of Attorney (POA)